2017 changes highlighted

 H.3 Responsibility of the owner or his representative

 New or altered sails shall be measured by a measurer who shall mark the sail near the tack.
-The National Class Association or the National Authority shall issue a new certificate.
+If the measurements exceed those on the measurement certificate or the class rules then a new certificate is required.

 H.4 Rule compliance

 In case of a measurement dispute in respect of hulls, spars, foils, sails, battens, type of fittings or equipment and the placing of the same if controlled by these regulations, the following procedures shall be adopted: